-On the contrary, some rooms may require a higher than standard outlets per area ratio.
+On the contrary, some rooms may require a higher than the standard outlets per area ratio.
 Some additional outlets may be required for specific purposes like, for instance, video cameras and card readers.

-Ideas about Entrance facility, Equipment Room, and Telecommunication Rooms locations must be debated with the project owner.
-Also, information about physical the environment must be gathered: existing technical passages between floors and to exterior technical ditches, and dropped ceilings.
+Ideas about the Entrance facility, Equipment Room, and Telecommunication Rooms locations must be debated with the project owner.
+Also, information about the physical environment must be gathered: existing technical passages between floors, to exterior technical ditches, and dropped ceilings.